Written byAmanda Wong

 - Preview the scanning results and choose the files you want to get back.

 - Click on the Recover button.
 Choose a different location to store the recovered files.
+The best way is to use an external device to save the recovered data.

-iBoysoft Data Recovery for Mac is fully compatible with mac OS Extended 10.9 and later, even the latest macOS 12 Monterey.
+iBoysoft Data Recovery for Mac is fully compatible with Mac OS Extended 10.9 and later, even the latest macOS 12 Monterey.
 And it works well on both Intel-based Macs and M1-powered Macs including M1, M1 Pro, and M1 Max.
 What's more, it provides a free version of the software, so you can download it and have a try.

 Solution 2.
 Backup and Restore with Time Machine

 Check whether you have enabled Time Machine on your MacBook.
 Go ahead to Apple menu > System Preferences, then click Time Machine.
 If the box next to Back Up Automatically has been checked, you probably have backed up the files you want to retrieve with Time Machine.
-Then you can use Time Machine backup to find your lost and accidentally deleted files and restore to your Mac.
+Then you can use Time Machine backup to find your lost and accidentally deleted files and restore them to your Mac.

 Steps to restore data from MacBook SSD with Time Machine: